traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 - Modify `import`/`export` statements
 - Load image file vs. `MediaDevices.getUserMedia()`

 ^ lots of minor code changes to do to run browser based models in node instead.

-^ warning that i'm not going to show a bunch of code during this talk since this code is v specific to my project. i will share links to repos i used, hand wavey discussion of the code of what i did at each step in general terms.
+^ warning that i'm not going to show a bunch of code during this talk since this code is v specific to my project.

 ---